 Compensation for damage caused to Mississippi College or any person's property.
-This could also include situations such as failure to return a reserved space to proper condition-labor costs and expenses.
-This is not a fine but, rather, a repayment for labor costs and/or the value of property destroyed, damaged, consumed, or stolen.
+This could also include situations such as failure to return a reserved space to proper condition- labor costs and expenses.
+This is not a fine but, rather, a repayment for labor

-3. Fines

-Reasonable fines may be imposed.

-4. Loss of Privileges
+- 3. Fines Reasonable fines may be imposed. - 4.
+Loss of Privileges